Prepared Enough

 About

-Welcome to the Prepared Enough podcast—a podcast for the mom who wants to manage motherhood well and create a home where her family can thrive.
-Join host, Natasha Mila, former teacher, mom of four, and firm believer that a well-prepared home can do a lot of the heavy lifting for you.
-In this podcast, we’ll explore simple ways to design organized, intentional spaces and rhythms that slowly build your child’s responsibility—and bring more ease into your day.
+Welcome to the Prepared Enough podcast—a podcast for the mother who wants to design a beautiful and functional home that works well and good (enough) for her family.
+I’m your host, Natasha Mila, former teacher, mom of four, and firm believer that a well-prepared home can do a lot of the heavy lifting for you.
+In this podcast, we’ll explore ways to design organized, intentional spaces and rhythms that build your child’s responsibility and bring more ease into your day.
 The smallest adjustments often make the biggest impact.
-We will work to find small ways to adapt your home during the ebbs and flows of your family's seasons.
 If you’re ready for your home to work with you, not against you—you’re in the right place.
-Hit follow, and let’s get started. natashamila.substack.com
+Hit follow, and we'll get started. natashamila.substack.com